tiendu/tiendu.github.io/src/content/blog/2026-07-03-modern-data-stack-for-systems-engineers.md

 GROUP BY instance_type;
 ```

-A data warehouse, lakehouse, analytical database, or query engine may serve this work.
+A warehouse, lakehouse, analytical database, or query engine may serve this work.

 The simple distinction is: